Cagrilintide/semaglutide

-Cagrilintide/semaglutide, marketed as CagriSema, is a combination of cagrilintide, a dual amylin and calcitonin receptor agonist, and semaglutide, a GLP-1 agonist.
-It has been proposed as a follow-on to Ozempic, Mounjaro, and Wegovy in obesity and Type II diabetes treatment.
+Cagrilintide/semaglutide, known as CagriSema, is a combination of cagrilintide, a dual amylin and calcitonin receptor agonist, and semaglutide, a GLP-1 agonist.
+It has been proposed as a follow-on to semaglutide (alone) or tirzepatide in treatments for obesity and type II diabetes.

-History

-Developer Novo Nordisk concluded a US$2-billion deal with Chinese pharmaceutical company United Biotechnology to license its drug for delivery outside of China/Hong Kong/Macau/Taiwan.
-United Biotechnology was expected to get an initial $200 million payment followed by up to $1.8 billion and tiered royalties.

-Rival Eli Lilly finished its Phase III trials on its own "triple-G" drug, retatrutide, also for diabetes and obesity.

 Applications

 CagriSema is under investigation to treat type 2 diabetes and obesity.
 Preliminary trial results found a greater weight loss compared to either semaglutide or cagrilintide alone.
 HbA1c was significantly improved compared to cagrilintide alone and non-significantly better than semaglutide alone.
 In a Phase II trial, weight loss averaged -15.6 percent after 32 weeks, comparable in efficacy to tirzepatide.

 Trials

 CagriSema entered Phase III clinical trials in 2023.
-Chinese regulators approved UB251 for trial for type 2 diabetes, metabolic dysfunction-associated fatty liver disease and chronic kidney disease.
-In a small Phase II trial in China, the drug was associated with an average 15.1% weight loss over 12 weeks.

 REDEFINE 1

 In June 2025, results were published in the New England Journal of Medicine on REDEFINE 1, a 68-week, double-blind, Phase III clinical trial enrolling 3,417 participants, testing weekly cagrilintide 2.4 mg and semaglutide 2.4 mg individually and together versus placebo in obese/overweight subjects with comorbidities.
 People treated with CagriSema lost 20.4% of their body weight over 68 weeks, versus 11.5% with cagrilintide 2.4 mg alone, 14.9% with semaglutide 2.4 mg alone, and 3.0% with placebo.